branchwelder/web-technologies/assignments/mp3_dev_toolchain.md

 [this tutorial](https://workshops.hackclub.com/platformer/) from Hack Club.
 Their [Atari Breakout tutorial](https://workshops.hackclub.com/atari_breakout/) also shows a simple P5 game.

+I made you an [example](https://github.com/branchwelder/example-game) that shows how you import P5 and P5.play from `node_modules`.

 Some additional resources that might be helpful: